alexhroom/freebird/README.md

   (especially for quick feedback on code you're fiddling with) but it's not particularly well-built to work with anything except Python - it is also unsuitable for larger (than one file) projects or libraries, the files are not particularly readable without Jupyter (this is especially a problem for Git, partially remedied by [nbdime](https://github.com/jupyter/nbdime))
+- [Literate Haskell](https://wiki.haskell.org/Literate_programming), as mentioned before, is freebird's main inspiration.
+  Of course, its biggest limitation is that it only supports Haskell code, as well as limited documentation languages.
+However, literate Haskell files can be directly compiled without needing to be tangled first.